Information Metrics and Possible Limitations of Local Information Objectivity in Quantum Gravity

-\textbf{{\v{C}}encov's theorem and sufficient statistics:} As we see above, requiring the Fisher information metric strongly constrains quantum mechanics. {\v{C}}encov's theorem states that the Fisher information metric is the unique metric invariant under \textit{sufficient statistics}, where a sufficient statistic is defined as (c.f.~\cite{Keener}):\\ \\ \textbf{Definition:} \textit{Let a physical model be described by a set of parameters $\theta \in \Theta$.
+As we see above, requiring the Fisher information metric strongly constrains quantum mechanics. {\v{C}}encov's theorem states that the Fisher information metric is the unique metric invariant under \textit{independent, identically distributed sampling} and \textit{sufficient statistics}, where a sufficient statistic is defined as (c.f.~\cite{Keener}):\\[1mm] \textbf{Definition:} \textit{Let a physical model be described by a set of parameters $\theta \in \Theta$.
 Suppose $X$ is an independent identically distributed (i.i.d.) set of data with a distribution from a family $P = {P_\theta : \theta \in \Theta}$.
-Then $T =T(X)$ is a sufficient statistic for $P$ (or for $X$, or for $\theta$) if for every $t$ and $\theta$, the conditional distribution of $X$ under $P_\theta$ given $T = t$ does not depend on $\theta$.}\\ \\ As a simple example, the quantum harmonic oscillator ground state wavefunction is dependent on three physical parameters, $\Theta=\{m,\omega,\hbar\}$.
+Then $T =T(X)$ is a sufficient statistic for $P$ (or for $X$, or for $\theta$) if for every $t$ and $\theta$, the conditional distribution of $X$ under $P_\theta$ given $T = t$ does not depend on $\theta$.}\\[1mm] As a simple example, the quantum harmonic oscillator ground state wavefunction is dependent on three physical parameters, $\Theta=\{m,\omega,\hbar\}$.
 However, the standard deviation completely determines the Gaussian for the wavefunction --- the standard deviation is a sufficient statistic as with it the probability distribution can be determined without reference to the underlying parameters.
 General distributions of course have larger sets of observables needed for sufficient statistics.

 For our purposes, we need an additional ancillary fact: the full set of data $X$ is itself a sufficient statistic.
 Given this fact, local information objectivity becomes clear.
 Alice and Bob agree on a physical model, Alice takes a set of data $X$, transmits it to Bob, it is a sufficient statistic, and so if we assume objectivity Alice and Bob must use the same information metric.
 The question then becomes whether sufficient statistics as defined above exist for local experiments in quantum gravity.
 Perhaps surprisingly there are multiple unique characteristics of quantum gravity that prevent the existence of sufficient statistics, although they do exist as approximations or limits when we turn either quantum mechanics or gravity off, or take our experiment size to infinity.